-Last school year, I had begun to use QR codes in our classroom (see this post if you want to see what we did).
+Last school year, I had begun to use QR codes in my classroom (see this post if you want to see what I did).
 They linked back to audio files of students explaining their work.
-We attached it to artwork that the students had done, so anyone entering the classroom would be able to hear the child explain their own work.
+I attached it to the artwork that the students had done, so anyone entering the classroom would be able to hear the child explain their own work.

 Side note- a QR code is like a barcode that is readable by smartphones.
 It can be used in many ways, but I use them to link back to something that is on the internet (in this case audio files).